JuberQureshi01/Movie-Exolorer/README.md

 Go to your Account Settings, then click the "API" tab.

-Request an API key (V3 Auth).
+And then click on the generate the new api key and fill the req form after that you will get your token key

  It's an "Access Token" that is a very long string.

 How to add your key: